mpacielim/FakeNewsCapstoneFinal/README.md

     In this context, there is a high societal cost to both:

      - a) False positives - incorrectly identifying real news as fake (undermines legitimate news sources and spreads distrust).
      - b) False negatives - incorrectly identifying fake news as real (further spreads misinformation and unnecessary hysteria).

     As such, the F1 score was chosen as the best indicator of model performance:

 	- The F1 score is the harmonic mean between precision and recall:
     		- It is calculated as 2 x (Precision x Recall) / (Precision + Recall)

     - Precision is:
 	    - "Of all the samples that were labelled as Fake news, how many were actually Fake?"
         	- It is calculated as (True Positives (TP)) / (True Positives (TP) + False Positives (FP))
           	- If there is a high False Positive rate (Real news incorrectly labelled as Fake), precision will be low.

     - Recall is:
 	    - "Of all actual Fake news in the sample, how many did the model correctly identify?"
         	- It is calculated as (True Positives (TP)) / (True Positives (TP) + False Negatives (FN))
           	- If there is a high False Negative rate (Fake news incorrectly labelled as Real), recall will be low.

-  	The F1 score can only be high if there is high precision and high recall
+    The F1 score can only be high if there is high precision and high recall.
    	- Thus it is a good metric to maximize when the cost of False Negative and False Positives is high, which is true for our problem.
    	- In our case, we consider the best performing model to be the one that has an **F1 score as close as possible to 1**, as this minimizes the risk of both False Positives and False Negatives.

-   Another metric that was measured and recorded for future tuning of the models was the PR-AUC value (Precision-Recall Area Under Curve)
+   Another metric that was measured and recorded for future tuning of the models was the PR-AUC value (Precision-Recall Area Under Curve).
    - This shows us the trade-off between precision and recall at different thresholds.
    - If we wanted to do further analysis or model tuning to change the threshold, then a higher PR-AUC score means we will be more likely to maintain a high F1 with a different threshold.
    - The curve also visualizes the what the recall and precision rates are at each threshold, which can be used to pick a threshold that provides a more desirable recall and precision rate.